gateremark/vllm-playground/docs/INSTALLATION_GUIDE.md

 ## Migrating from Non-Persistent to Persistent Installation

-If you've already installed packages using `--user` flag (to `/home/vllm/.local/`), you'll need to reinstall them to persistent storage:
+If you've already installed packages using `--user` flag (to `/home/vllm/.local/`) or `--prefix`, you'll need to reinstall them in a virtual environment:

 ### Step 1: Check Current Installation Location